MalcolmWeyeneth/Python-Project/README.md

 Develop a simple game in Python

 # Project Structure
-The hands on project on Python 101: Develop Your First Python Program is divided into following tasks:
+Develop Your First Python Program is divided into following tasks:

 Task 1: Understand variables assignment